docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     === "`PersistentVolumeClaim`"

         To persist data externally from the DMS container, configure a `PersistentVolumeClaim` (PVC).

         Make sure you have a storage system (like Longhorn, Rook, etc.) and that you choose the correct `storageClassName` (according to your storage system).

+        !!! example

             ```yaml
             ---
             apiVersion: v1
             kind: PersistentVolumeClaim

             metadata:
               name: data

             spec:
               storageClassName: local-path
               accessModes:
                 - ReadWriteOnce
               resources:
                 requests:
                   storage: 25Gi
             ```

     === "`Service`"